AbrJA/R6ext/README.md

-R6ext: Extensions to the R6 package
+R6ext: Extension to the R6 package
 ==================================================

 ## Installation